 How We Got There

-We scored a flight deal to Amsterdam back in November for $400RT on Delta Airlines from Ft.
+We scored a flight deal to Amsterdam for $400RT that I found on Skyscanner flying Delta Airlines from Ft.
 Lauderdale.
-We had 60,000 Skymiles which reduced the price to $200 each for a total of $673 for our family of four ($73 for Kennedy’s 10% plus taxes).
-We found this deal on The Flight Deal.
+Skyscanner has an amazing app that I basically stalk everyday, download it here.
+Since we had 60,000 Skymiles from the sign-up bonus of our Delta Skymiles AMEX it reduced the price to $200 each for a total of $673 for our family of four ($73 for Kennedy’s 10% plus taxes).
+Here are some of the best websites for flight deals.

 Where We Stayed